wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [NCR Dialogue Expanded](https://www.nexusmods.com/newvegas/mods/83819) - 238 new lines of dialogue for generic NCR troopers, rangers, and MPs.

 [Raiders of the Capital Wasteland](https://www.nexusmods.com/newvegas/mods/83487) - Expands the Raiders into a joinable faction with new settlements, interactions, and quests.
+- Patches for [D.C.
+NPCs](https://www.nexusmods.com/newvegas/mods/83419) and [Titans of the New West (TOTNW)](https://www.nexusmods.com/newvegas/mods/78688) are provided on the main mod page.
 - Incompatible with [Rebuild the Capital](https://www.nexusmods.com/newvegas/mods/68030).